I forget, therefore I am

 The design I described to myself when I started had more layers than the system has actually used.
 The middle one never materialized.

-The assumption I haven't tested: this whole approach requires a continuous gardener.
-Someone running tuning passes, retiring stale rules, watching the corpus the way you'd watch a long-running test suite for flakes.
-I don't know what happens if I step away for a month.
-I don't know if a colleague picking it up would inherit a working system or a half-dead orchard.
-Any post that sells you "set it and forget it" agent methodology is selling you something that doesn't exist yet.
+The assumption I haven’t tested: this whole approach requires a continuous gardener.
+Someone running tuning passes, retiring stale rules, watching the corpus the way you’d watch a long-running test suite for flakes.
+I don’t know what happens if I step away for a month.
+I don’t know if a colleague picking it up would inherit a working system or a half-dead orchard.
+Any post that sells you set-it-and-forget-it agent methodology is selling you something that doesn’t exist yet.

 A smaller claim

-Most long-running systems I've watched fail did so quietly, because nobody was paid to take things out.
+The AI workflow makes this fast enough to study, but the pattern is older than the workflow.
+Most long-running systems I’ve watched fail did so quietly, because nobody was paid to take things out.
 We staff additions.
 We reward shipping.
-The gardener role doesn't get budgeted, and the orchard goes feral while everyone's busy planting.
+The gardener role doesn’t get budgeted, and the orchard goes feral while everyone’s busy planting.

 I had to figure that out the slow way, with a 24:1 ratio sitting in my git history pointing at me.
 Maybe that’s the part of the genre worth publishing.